nebulab/playbook/source/personal-growth/competency-matrix.html.md

 challenges around our hiring and team retention processes:

 - We wanted to have a clear career path for every team member, to help them understand what skills they needed to develop in order to improve their craft.
-This would make it easier for mentors to design a growth path for their mentees that is aligned with Nebulab's culture.
+This would make it easier for managers to design a growth path for their mentees that is aligned with Nebulab's culture.
 - We wanted to have a standardized framework for salaries, to limit the room for negotiation and eliminate unconscious bias during the hiring process.